 Sisters of Science

 And what about independent female scientists who are more brains than brawn?
-While we wait to see Amy Adams’ linguist Dr. Louise Banks communicate with extraterrestrials in the buzzy new film Arrival (due in theaters November 11), three other fine female scientists already deserve your eyes and ears.
+While we wait to see Amy Adams’ linguist Dr. Louise Banks communicate with extraterrestrials in the buzzy film Arrival, three other fine female scientists already deserve your eyes and ears.
 In the 1997 film Contact, Dr. Ellie Arroway (Jodie Foster) ponders questions of faith, science, and otherworldly life while defending her work/beliefs to skeptical male politicians and scientists.
 Similarly, Interstellar’s Murphy “Murph” Cooper (Jessica Chastain) and Dr. Amelia Brand (Anne Hathaway) devote their lives to finding solutions to ensure humanity’s survival amidst almost insurmountable odds.
 As for marooned Dr. Ryan Stone (Sandra Bullock) in the visually stunning Gravity, she must rely on her training, smarts, and sheer willpower to make her way back to Earth as she works through one crisis after another.
 These are women whose defining traits are their wits and determination; they’re all self- reliant to an extreme because while they show an ability work alongside men as equals, they ultimately have to go it alone.

 Princess Leia’s Progeny

 Of course, 2015’s highest grossing film (and the third highest grossing of all time), Star Wars: the Force Awakens, features another young woman going it alone for most of her life: spunky orphan Rey (Daisy Ridley).
 Here again, we see stereotypical gender roles flipped as Rey is tough and resourceful while male counterpart, Finn (John Boyega), is often the one in need of rescuing or assistance.
 While we don’t yet know who her parents are, Rey certainly owes a great debt to the original Star Wars trilogy’s Leia (Carrie Fisher), who started her career as a Senator, became a leader of the Rebellion, and never let men—including beloved Han Solo (Harrison Ford)—walk all over her.
 Leia, like Rey, doesn’t mind getting her hands dirty and is more than capable of fending for herself.
-We’ll have to wait until December to see how Jyn Erso (Felicity Jones) fares in Rogue One, though it’s likely she’ll be another great female addition to a formerly male-heavy franchise.

 Which brings us back to Nichols’ groundbreaking Lt.
 Uhura, who also injected a much-needed jolt of female energy into an otherwise male-heavy franchise.
 Uhura was capable, smart, and had a prominent job within the Enterprise where her race and gender were mere footnotes in Gene Roddenberry’s optimistic vision of the future.
-“If she can see it, she can be it,” is the motto for the Geena Davis Institute for Gender in Media, a research-based organization founded by Academy Award winning actor-turned-activist, Geena Davia.
-“In the time it takes to make a movie or create a television show, we can change what the future looks like,” wrote Davis in a guest column for The Hollywood Reporter, “How do we encourage girls to pursue science, technology and engineering careers?
+“If she can see it, she can be it,” is the motto for the Geena Davis Institute for Gender in Media, a research-based organization founded by Academy Award-winning actor-turned-activist, Geena Davis.
+“In the time it takes to make a movie or create a television show, we can change what the future looks like,” wrote Davis in a guest column for The Hollywood Reporter, “How do we encourage girls to pursue science, technology, and engineering careers?
 By casting droves of women in STEM jobs today in movies and on TV.”
 Thanks to Uhura and all the strong, smart women who’ve followed her on screens large and small, hopefully, little girls will see a “final frontier” worth exploring.